 Sam Altman is the President of Y-Combinator, an American seed fund with investments in over 840 companies including Dropbox, Airbnb, Stripe, Reddit, Zenefits, Instacart and Weebly.
 Sam sent a Tweet out the other week expressing the view that consultants get paid the most money whilst delivering the least value.
 Sam is of course entitled to his perspective but I’m not comfortable with it.

-I was a consultant in the corporate world for 10 years and I know it’s a funny business.
+I was a management consultant for 10 years and I know it’s a funny business.
 I’m thick skinned enough to know what a bad reputation consultants can have but I’m also self-confident enough to know that I’ve worked with many businesses, large and small, where I’ve contributed a significant amount of value.
 I’m not just delusional, the client feedback has supported this and the relationships I’ve built have been long term.
-I enjoy a similar relationships with my clients now, though my work is more coaching and training based.

-I’ve also had the privilege to work with some incredibly capable consultants and some frankly useless ones.
+I’ve had the privilege to work with some incredibly capable consultants and some frankly useless ones.

 One of the biggest issues the industry faces is that anyone can choose to become a ‘consultant’.
 Unlike most other professions, no letters after your name are needed to set yourself up: a laptop, mobile phone and internet connection and you’re good to go.
-This is an issue as prevalent in startup-land as it is elsewhere in business.
 There are plenty of individuals out there with a dose of successful on the job experience who think that they can earn more by setting themselves up as a ‘consultant’ and farming themselves out on a chunky day rate.

 Consulting is a little more complex than this.
 As defined by the MCA, it is: